zoj613/polyagamma/README.md

 It can be seen that when generating many samples at once for any given combination of parameters, `polyagamma` outperforms the `pypolyagamma` package.
-The exception is when `h < 1`.
-We rely on the `saddle` method to generate samples when the shape parameter is very small, which is not very efficient for such values.
-For values of `h` larger than 50, we use the normal approximation, which explains the large dip in runtime past `h=50`.
+The exception is when very small (e.g `h < 1`).
+Although not shown here, for values of `h` larger than 50, we use the normal approximation method.
 It is also worth noting that the `pypolygamma` package is on average faster than ours at generating exactly one sample from the distribution.
 This is mainly due to the overhead introduced by creating the bitgenerator + acquiring/releasing the thread lock + doing parameter validation checks at every call to the function.
 This overhead can